-PRE-REQUISITES: Engineering Mathematics, Electromagnetic fields and Electrical Circuits at UG level.
+PRE-REQUISITES: Engineering Mathematics, Electromagnetic fields and Electrical Circuits at UG level be able to CO1. demonstrate knowledge on

 Breakdown mechanisms in solids, liquids, gases and composite dielectrics materials; conventional methods of generation and measurement of high DC, AC, impulse voltages and currents; determine the ability of an electrical apparatus to meet guaranteed test procedures and standards.